cloudControl/documentation/Platform documentation.md

  * Cache as far away from your database as possible.
  * Try to rely on cache breakers instead of flushing.

-### Optimize For Less Requests
+### Reduce the Number of Requests

 Perceived web application performance is mostly influenced by the frontend.
 It's very common that the highest optimization potential lies in reducing the overall number of requests per page view.
 Common techniques to do this is combining and minimizing javascript and css files into one file each and using sprites for images.

 ### Caching Early

 After you have reduced the total number of requests it's recommended to cache as far away from your database as possible.
-Using far future expires headers to avoid that browsers request ressources at all.
+Using far future expire headers to avoid that browsers request ressources at all.
 The next best way of reducing the number of requests that hit your backends is to cache complete responses in the loadbalancer.
-For this we offer caching directly in Varnish.
+For this we offer caching directly in the loadbalancing and routing tier.

 #### Caching Proxy

 The loadbalancing and routing tier that's in front of all deployments includes a [Varnish](https://www.varnish-cache.org/) caching proxy.
 To have your requests cached directly in Varnish and speed up the response time through this, ensure you have set correct cache control headers for the request.
 Also ensure, that the request does not include a cookie.
 Cookies are often used to keep state accross requests (e.g. if a user is logged in).
 To avoid caching responses for logged in users and returning them to other users Varnish is configured to never cache requests with cookies.
 To be able to cache requests in Varnish for apps that rely on cookies we recommend using a cookieless domain.

 You can check if a request was cached in Varnish by checking the response's *X-varnish-cache* header.
-The value HIT means the respons was answered directly from cache, and MISS means it did not.
+The value HIT means the respons was answered directly from cache, and MISS means it was not.

-#### In Memory Caching
+#### In-Memory Caching

 To make requests that can't use a cookieless domain faster you can use in memory caching to store arbitrary data from database query results to complete http responses.
 Since the cloudControl routing tier distributes requests accross all available containers it is recommended to cache data in a way that makes it available also for requests that are routed to different containers.
 A battle tested solution for this is Memcached which is available via the [Memcachier Add-on](https://www.cloudcontrol.com/add-ons/memcachier).
 Refer to the [managing Add-ons](#managing-add-ons) section on how to add it.
 Also the [Memcachier Documentation](https://www.cloudcontrol.com/dev-center/add-on-documentation/memcachier) has detailed instructions on how to use it within your language and framework of choice.

 ### Cache Breakers

 When caching requests client side or in a caching proxy, the URL is usually used as the cache identifier.
-As long as the URL stays the same, the answer is used from cache until the expiration time.
+As long as the URL stays the same and and the cached response has not expired, the request is answered from cache.
 As part of every deploy all containers are started from a clean image.
 This ensures that all containers have the latest app code including templates, css, image and javascript files.
-But when using far future expire headers as recommended above it's this doesn't change anything if the response was cached at client or loadbalancer level.
+But when using far future expire headers as recommended above this doesn't change anything if the response was cached at client or loadbalancer level.
 To ensure clients get the latest and greatest version it is recommend to include a changing parameter into the URL.
 This is commonly referred to as a cache breaker.

-As part of the set of [environment variables](#environment-variables) in the deployment runtime environment the DEP_VERSION environment variable is made available to the app.
-The value is either the Git version hash or the Bazaar revision number depending on what version control system your app uses.
-If you want to break caches when a new version is deployed you can use the DEP_VERSION to accomplish this.
+As part of the set of [environment variables](#environment-variables) in the deployment runtime environment the DEP_VERSION is made available to the app.
+If you want to force a refresh of the cache when a new version is deployed you can use the DEP_VERSION to accomplish this.

-This technique works for URLs as well as keys in in memory caches like Memcache.
-Imagine you have cached values in Memcached that you want to keep between deploys and have values in Memcache that you want refreshed for each new version.
-Since Memcache only allows flushing the complete cache you would lose all cached values.
-Including the DEP_VERSION as part of the key of the cached values you want refreshed ensures the new version does not use the old cached values because the keys changed.
+This technique works for URLs as well as keys in in-memory caches like Memcached.
+Imagine you have cached values in Memcached that you want to keep between deploys and have values in Memcached that you want refreshed for each new version.
+Since Memcached only allows flushing the complete cache you would lose all cached values.
+Including the DEP_VERSION as part of the key of the cached values you want refreshed is an easy way to ensure the cache gets refreshed.

-## Scheduled jobs
+## Scheduled Jobs and Background Workers

 **TL;DR:**

  * Scheduled jobs are supported through different Add-ons.

-## Background workers

-**TL;DR:**

  * Web requests do have a timelimit of 120s.
  * Background workers are the recommended way of handling long running or asynchronous tasks.